TresAmigosSD/SMV/docs/appConfig.md

 ./tools/run_module.sh --smv-props smv.appName="myApp" smv.stages="s1,s2" ... module_to_run
 ```

+Some configuration parameters have a shorthand direct command line override (e.g. --data-dir)

 ## Name conflict resolution

 If a configuration parameter appears in multiple places, then the conflict is resolved by picking the value from the higher priority source.